NihalKhatwani/NihalKhatwani/README.md

-- First-year college student interested in applied Math and statistics.
+- First-year college student interested in applied math and statistics 🧮📊
-- Using GitHub to document my journey learning various technologies.
+- Using GitHub to document my journey learning various technologies 🖥️✏️